 The way to prevent future miscommunication is the effective writing of the terms of the settlement agreement.
 This will limit the communication between the parties and limit issues.
 While the time may come when you and the other party can actually speak respectfully to one another, as of now, you must always prepare for the worst.
 Your spouse or the other parent may re-marry, start dating, etc., and then you have another voice to contend with when issues arise.
 Take the time and money to hire the right attorney, and some of the divorce stress will be reduced and your post-divorce life will be much better.

-Written by Hudson County Divorce Lawyer Santo V. Artusa, Jr., who focuses on divorce and family law issues throughout New Jersey.
+Hudson County Divorce Lawyer Santo V. Artusa, Jr., who focuses on divorce and family law issues throughout New Jersey.